 Evening Cleveland has quite the theater scene.
 PlayhouseSquare, the country’s largest performing arts center outside of New York’s offerings, features several resident companies, including Cleveland Play House (the country’s first regional theater), and also brings in touring productions.
-Many restaurants are nearby, including Lola (2058 E. 4th St.), where the chef/owner is Michael Symon—cookbook author, a Food Network presence and a co-host on “The Chew.”
-Lola is in the East 4th Street district, a good nightlife scene.
+Many restaurants are nearby; consider exploring the East 4th Street district, where there's a good nightlife scene.

 For a more casual outing, head to Ohio City.
 Bars and breweries offer plentiful nightlife.
 Tour the Great Lakes Brewing Co.
 (2516 Market Ave.) and then enjoy some of its creations.
 You’ll feel like a Clevelander yourself after sampling the beers with fun, creative names related to all things Cleveland.
 Another option is McNulty’s Bier Markt, serving more than 100 American and Belgian craft beers.
 Have dinner at the attached Bar Cento (1948 25th St.), where the European-inspired menu changes seasonally so the chefs can always use local ingredients.
 If you're in the mood for a pizza, this is a great place to order one.

 Not ready to call it a night?
 Jack Cleveland Casino (100 Public Sq.) is open 24 hours.
 You’ll be focused on winning big, but take a minute to look around.
 The building was once the Higbee Co., one of Cleveland’s many beautiful—but long gone—department stores.